 After every ride, your scooter will be filthy.
 You should clean everything before letting it rest.

-For example, there is a spray you can use on all steel parts to prevent corrosion, or at least slow it down.
+FOR EXAMPLE, there is a spray you can use on all steel parts to prevent corrosion, or at least slow it down.

 Wash it, dry it and keep it waiting for another crazy ride.

-Some of these electric scooter snow tips require time, some small amount of money, and some of those just need to be applied.
+Some of these electric scooter snow tips require time, some small amount of money, and some just need to be applied.

-This isn’t hard work, just smart moves.
-So, pay attention.
+This isn’t hard work, just SMART MOVES.

 If your rims allow you and you have disc brakes, you can use zip ties to create a better grip on a snowy surface

-Use a stronger headlight and put it on blinking mode
+Use a stronger headlight and put it on BLINKING MODE

-Charge electric scooter battery after every use
+Charge your electric scooter battery AFTER EVERY USE

-Maybe it seems like a big deal, doing all this, but after a while, it becomes a habit.
+Maybe doing all this seems like a big deal, but after a while, it becomes a habit.

 And I don’t care if it is daylight, in winter, visibility is low, and drivers have to notice you right away.

-And apparently, what we have to do is change it — just like our tires or clothes.
-We need to adapt to current conditions.
+What we have to do is change it — just like our tires or clothes.

-But don’t worry, this isn’t nuclear physics, just something we have to apply and respect.
+But DON’T WORRY, this isn’t nuclear physics, just something we have to apply and respect.

 This short list will clear up this matter in no time at all:

-If you are wondering what are the benefits I will tell you right away.
+IF YOU ARE WONDERING what the benefits are, I will tell you right away.

 When I want to ride in the winter, my first thought is how cold is outside?
-What I have to put on and is there any wind?
+What do I have to put on and is there any wind?

 And I will share my thoughts right now.

-When my destination is just 15 minutes away, sometimes I get on my e-scooter without gloves or windproof jacket.
+When my destination is just 15 minutes away, sometimes I get on my e-scooter without gloves or a windproof jacket.